 "There is no legitimacy to this," the Recording Academy told Complex.
 "GRAMMY Awards results are not shared, even with Recording Academy staff members, until the day of the GRAMMY Awards ceremony, when names of the recipients are delivered by Deloitte in sealed envelopes."
 Refinery29 has also reached out for confirmation.

-Alas, we must wait with the rest of the world for when the Grammy Awards air Sunday, February 10 at 8 p.m.
-ET on CBS.
+Alas, we must wait with the rest of the world for when the Grammys take place on Sunday, 10th February.
 But if this list ends up being true, looks like we have an oracle on our hands.